PuneethKondarasi/My_Projects/README.md

 - Play different drum sounds using keyboard keys or by clicking on the buttons on screen.
 - Visual feedback for each key press.
+- Combine different drum sounds to create your own rhythms and patterns.

 **Screenshot**:
 ![Drum Kit](https://github.com/PuneethKondarasi/My_Projects/assets/117269882/44f20c4b-8c66-4b18-bad8-bb642c6e1934)